kingsley1989/Parallel-Ultrametric/README.md

 Here $\mathcal{P}$ is a single path from point x to y, while $\mathbb{P}$ represents the set of all possible paths from point x to y.

 ### A Special Matrix Product
+This and the next two sections could refer to [3] for detailed prove and illustration.

 Let $\mathbb{P}_\infty = \lbrace x\in\mathbb{R}|x\geq 0\rbrace \cup\lbrace\infty\rbrace$.

 Suppose $A\in \mathbb{P}_{\infty}^{m\times n}$ and